conery/dexter/docs/tut_regexp.md

 The `xfer` in the rule shown above for the Chase payment is a second type of action the `pair` script can take.
 Here the goal isn't to create a new posting but to try to find two complementary postings that already exist.
-In this case, if there is a payment made from the checking account, there should be a matching deposit in the credit card account.
+In this case, if there is a card payment made from the checking account, there should be a matching deposit in the credit card account.

 Transfer rules are also used for transactions that move money between bank accounts.
 The sample data has a transfer from checking to savings each month.